wwarthen/RomWBW/Source/Doc/Applications.md

 #### Commands and Syntax

-The following are the accepted commands, unless otherwise specified a "Space" character is used to delimit parameters in the command.
+The following are the accepted commands, unless otherwise specified.
+A "Space" character is used to delimit parameters in the command.

 | Command   | Argument(s)      | Description                                   |